Expanding library hours with open+ access

 “We started with morning access because we already had staff in the building at that time.
 The staff was not out on the floor, but just having someone present relieved our concerns as we tested out the system,” says Pace.

-Initial jitters aside, Lawrenceville hasn’t experienced a single incident with open+ since implementation.
+Initial jitters aside, Lawrenceville hasn’t experienced a single incident with open+ access since implementation.
 In fact, it’s been so successful that Gwinnett County has decided to offer extended evening hours at the branch as well.
 Evening open+ hours began on October 30th, 2018.
-Through open+, the branch is now accessible to patrons from 5 p.m. – 10 p.m., seven days a week.
+Through open+ access, the branch is now accessible to patrons from 5 p.m. – 10 p.m., seven days a week.

 A complement to staffed hours, not a replacement